amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

-As you can see, you have to pass in the `command` and `metadata` as arguments in the call.
+The method expects the `metadata` and `message` values.

-When you use this method to invoke a binding, the DaprClient uses gRPC to call the Dapr API on the Dapr sidecar.
+When used to invoke a binding, the `DaprClient` uses gRPC to call the Dapr API on the Dapr sidecar.

 ### Binding Components

-Resource bindings are implemented by components.
-Bindings are contributed by the community and are written in Go.
-So if you need to integrate with some external messaging system for which no Dapr binding exists yet, you can create one yourself.
+Under the hood, resource bindings are implemented with Dapr binding components.
+They're contributed by the community and written in Go.
+If you need to integrate with an external resource for which no Dapr binding exists yet, you can create it yourself.
 Check out the [Dapr components-contrib repo](https://github.com/dapr/components-contrib) to see how you can contribute a binding.

+> [!NOTE]
+> Dapr and all of its components are written in the [Golang](https://golang.org/) (Go) language.
+Go is considered a modern, cloud-native programming platform.

-You configure bindings using a component configuration file.
+You configure bindings using a yaml configuration file.
 Here's an example configuration for the Twitter binding:

 ```yaml
 apiVersion: dapr.io/v1alpha1